mwangcy/BA810/README.md

 # BA810

-# Default Probability of Credit Card - Taiwan 2006
+# Predicting the Default Probability of Credit Cards in Taiwan with Python (2006)

 ![image](https://github.com/user-attachments/assets/cf474a0b-f6c8-4f6a-b3cf-932b0a0d4fed)